We help take the pain out of getting lab work.

 Making sure our patients have routine labs is a crucial step in our preventative care focus.
 Being able to know when something might be a problem before it becomes too severe helps us better take care of you.
 And if we should discover something during a routine lab check up, we are better able to handle the situation, by providing appropriate care and treatment to make sure you have the best health outcome possible.

-Here are a few different kinds of testing and lab services we provide at our senior healthcare centers:
+A few kinds of testing and lab services we provide.

 Colorectal cancer screening